Fares and Zones

 Melbourne public transport zones changed from January 1 2015, the whole network is now classed as Zone 1.

 This means you pay one price to travel to/from La Trobe University and beyond.
-If all you travel is still in the old Zone 2 then you will pay an even cheaper price to travel.

 For more information on Public Transport Zones and other maps please visit the PTV website.